Timeline

 2017

+For the Big Day and for generations to come.
 The brand launched the much-loved bridal Pearls this year.
 Kiki designed a carefully curated collection, with the hopes every stylish bride could find her perfect piece, ensuring she can mark one of life's most memorable moments wearing Kiki McDonough.

 2020